Power Rangers Turbo: Episodes

+Divatox has summoned a powerful monster to Earth, Goldgoyle, which destroys both of the Megazords.
+Meanwhile, Dimitria and the Blue Senturion learn that Eltar has fallen to evil forces, and they leave to help Zordon.
+Divatox learns where the Power Chamber is at, and subsequently launches a successful attack that destroys the Power Chamber, causing the Rangers to be stripped of their powers.
+Dark Specter sends his messenger to tell Divatox he has captured Zordon.
+Divatox then leaves Earth for the Cimmerian Planet.
+With the Rangers powerless, they take one of NASADA's shuttles in order to go after Divatox and save Zordon, leaving Justin behind, as he chooses to stay with his father.
+The season ends on a cliffhanger, setting up the events of Power Rangers in Space.

 Comics

 In 1997, Acclaim Comics published three one-shots based on Power Rangers Turbo.
 The first book was Power Rangers Turbo vs. Beetleborgs Metallix, featuring a crossover with the Saban-produced Beetleborgs.
 The other two were part of the Saban Powerhouse books called Power Rangers Turbo: Into The Fire & Other Stories and Power Rangers Turbo: Simple Simon Says & Other Stories.

 In 2018, Boom!
 Studios published a back-up serial by Ryan Ferrier and Bachan in Mighty Morphin Power Rangers #25–36.
 It featured a team-up between the Blue Senturion and Ninjor.

 Home media

 In 2012, Shout Factory announced that it had reached an exclusive distribution deal with Saban for shows such as Power Rangers and Big Bad Beetleborgs.
 Power Rangers Turbo was released on DVD in August 2012, as part of a Time-Life exclusive boxed set containing seasons 1–7.
 The show later became available independently of the boxed set in two volumes, the first volume consisting of first 23 episodes was released on April 1, 2014 and the second volume containing the remaining 22 episodes was released on June 3, 2014.